janeyrinn/karmayoga/README.md

 ## Testing

+To test the payments functionality of the site you will need the below test credit card numbers from the [Stripe Documentation](https://stripe.com/docs/testing):

+>* Number: 4242 4242 4242 4242
+>* Exp.
+Date: Anything (e.g. 02/24) CVC: Anything (e.g. 007)
 ### Code Validity
 The syntax and validity of the HTML and JavaScript code used were passed through the two validators mentioned below and passed all tests without errors.